pressi-g/pytorch-vit/README.md

 ## Features

 - Basic implementation of the Vision Transformer (ViT) model.
-- Basic implementation of a Convolutional Neural Network (CNN) model - for comparison.
+- Basic implementation of a Convolutional Neural Network (CNN) model.
+- Basic implementation of a Knowledge Distillation with No Labels model (DINO).
 - Training pipeline with support for custom datasets.
-- Evaluation scripts for image classification tasks.
 - Easy-to-use configuration for model hyperparameters.

 ## Installation